novasamatech/parity-signer/rust/generate_message/readme.md

 `$ cargo run make -text -crypto sr25519 -msgtype load_types -verifier -hex 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d -payload sign_me_load_types -signature -hex 0x5a4a03f84a19cf8ebda40e62358c592870691a9cf456138bb4829969d10fe969b0a8d493285c2df73290dfb7e61f870f17b41801197a149ca93654499ea3dafe` to create text file of load_types "verified" by verifier with given hex public key with given signature.

+`$ cargo run sign -text -sufficient -hex 01d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d5a4a03f84a19cf8ebda40e62358c592870691a9cf456138bb4829969d10fe969b0a8d493285c2df73290dfb7e61f870f17b41801197a149ca93654499ea3dafe -msgtype load_types -payload sign_me_load_types` to assemble text file with load_type message using sufficient crypto received from signer.

 `$ cargo run load -a -k` to run rpc calls for all networks in `address_book` of the database to fetch current metadata, update the metadata entries in the database if needed, and generate the `load_metadata` message(s) for updated networks; if an error occurs for one of the networks, program informs of that and proceeds to try others.

 `$ cargo run load -n polkadot -d` run rpc call for `polkadot` using the address from `address_book` of the database to fetch current metadata, and generate the `load_metadata` message without updating the database

+## Example full run

+Let's say we want to generate QR code with signed load_metadata message for freshly fetched westend metadata using subkey tool for signing.

+1. `$ cargo run load -n westend` This will fetch fresh westend metadata, update the database with it, and - most relevant to us currently - generate file with message body at `../files/for_signing/sign_me_load_metadata_westendV9080`.
+This file contains stuff that needs to be signed.

+2. Run file `../files/for_signing/sign_me_load_metadata_westendV9080` through subkey to generate the signature.
+Say, we are using ed25519 encryption.

+3. `$ cargo run make -qr -crypto ed25519 -msgtype load_metadata -verifier -hex <public_key_in_hex> -payload sign_me_load_metadata_westendV9080 -signature -hex <signature_in_hex>` This will assemble the message (prelude, verifier, message body, and signature), and generate apng qr.
+Before assembling, however, it will check that all things match, i.e. message type corresponds to contents of the message body, signature is good etc, to avoid attention errors.

+Done!

+## If the database somehow got corrupted or does not exist:

+The database operated by `generate_message` crate is referred as *hot* both here and in crate `db_handling`.
+To restore the database to defaults, run through steps 1-2 of **Instruction for a fresh start** in `db_handling` readme.